wigging/genja/README.md

 ## Examples

-See the `examples` directory in this repository for two example projects that can be built with Genja.
-The `directory-website` example uses the `website` directory for the generated output.
-The `toplevel-output` example uses the top-level of the project for the generated output.
+See the examples directory in this repository for projects that can be built with Genja.
+For more information about each example, see the Examples section in the [Genja documentation](https://genja.readthedocs.io).

 ## Contributing